woocommerce/woocommerce/CONTRIBUTING.md

 ## Contribute to the core

-### Report issues
+### Reporting issues

 Reporting issues is an easy way to became a contributor.
 It does not need technical skills, you don't need to know any programming language and you don't need to check the code.
-You only need to make sure that everything works as expected
+You only need to make sure that everything works as expected.

 #### How to